RubikNube/TerminalChess/README.md

 - `t` - toggle the move history
 - `b` - switch the chess board
 - `e` - toggle the engine mode
+- `y` - move back in the move history
+- `x` - move forward in the move history
 These defaults can be changed in the config.json file.

 ## Engine